pass-culture/pass-culture-app-native/doc/installation/general-info-web.md

 One of the most important aspects to understanding vite is that depending on if you serve or build, different technologies are used:

 - when you serve the app, the underlying technology is `esbuild` (written in Go)
-- vite serves source code over native ESM, allowing much better HMR than with webpack.
+- vite serves source code over native ESM, very performant HMR.
 - when you build the app, Rollup is used (maybe some day, Rolldown, written in Rust will be used instead)

 ### Defining environment variables